Editorial Style Guide

 - Parents Weekend (no apostrophe)

-- Italicize proper names of magazines and newspapers.
+- Italicize proper names of journals, magazines, and newspapers.

-Semesters are differentiated by the season by writing the term in upper-case followed by the year:
+Semesters are differentiated by the season by writing the term with initial caps followed by the year:

 - Fall 2019; Summer 2020

-- Jennie Walker '16 loves doesn't know what to study in graduate school.
+- Jennifer Brown '16 doesn't know what to study in graduate school.

 - Capitalize Summer Reunion as a specific and named event, followed by the year where applicable.
 Do not put in quotes.

-a.m. and p.m. are always lower case, with periods.
+Use a.m. and p.m.; always lower case, with periods.

-- Use italics for titles long works including book titles, newspapers, journal titles, plays, albums, etc.
+- Use italics for titles of long works including book titles, newspapers, journal titles, plays, albums, television shows, etc.

-- Use quotation marks for titles of short works including chapter titles, lecture titles, songs, article titles, etc.
+- Use quotation marks for titles of short works including chapter titles, lecture titles, songs, article titles, television show episodes, etc. (e.g., Meat Loaf's classic album Bat out of Hell features the song "Bat out of Hell.")

-- Programs, events, course titles can be written in title case: Introduction to Anthropology.
+- Programs, events, and course titles are written in title case: Introduction to Anthropology, Homecoming & Family Weekend.